Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 ## Change plan

 Pre-requisite: Set "AcceptSubscriptionUpdates" Key in App config to "True".
-If "False" or Key doesnt exist, updates will be rejected by the webhook.
+If "False" or Key doesn't exist, updates will be rejected by the webhook.

 The diagram below illustrates the flow of information between Azure and the Azure marketplace SDK client application.